-In this section we want to consider a vertical string of
+In this section we want to consider a horizontal string of

 length L that has been tightly

 Because the string has been tightly stretched we can assume

 that the slope of the displaced string at any point is small.
 So just what does this do for us?
 Let’s consider a point x on the string in its equilibrium position, i.e. the location of the point at .
 As the string vibrates this point will be